AnupDangi/C-/README.md

         Binary Search Trees (BST)
     6. Graphs

+Here VTU programs for Major Classical Algorithm Ranging from brute force methods ,divide and conquer,decrease and conquer,greedy algorithms,backtracking,and Dynamic Programming all are given below.Feel free too fork this repo and learn from the implementation of Data Structures and Major Classical and Famous Algorithms.

 Additionally, pointers and structures are explained to provide a comprehensive understanding of data structures in C.